MicrosoftDocs/labs/labs/insiderdevtour2018/machinelearning/includes/Lab-part-2b.md

     private FaceDetector faceDetector;
     ```

-2. Then, add the following code at the beginning of the DetectEmotionWithML method, and move the pre-existing code to the specified locations.
+2. Then, add the following code at the beginning of the DetectEmotionWithML method.

     ```csharp
     var videoFrame = lastFrame;
-    string label = String.Empty;

     if (faceDetector == null)
     {